opentargets/gentropy/docs/development/airflow.md

 ## Set up Airflow

 This section is adapted from instructions from https://airflow.apache.org/docs/apache-airflow/stable/tutorial/pipeline.html.
-When you run the commands, make sure your current working directory is `airflow` directory (the one where this README file is located).
+When you run the commands, make sure your current working directory is `src/airflow`.

 ```bash
 # Download the latest docker-compose.yaml file.